 8.2.5 Fuel Batch Analysis—Upon receipt from the supplier, it is the responsibility of the laboratory to analyze each fuel shipment to determine the value of the parameters shown in Table 3 (except sulfur, oxidation stability, and distillation).
 Compare the results to the values obtained by the supplier on that particular batch.
 The results should be within the specification band shown in Table 3 beside each parameter.
 This provides a method to determine if the fuel batch is contaminated or has aged prematurely.
 If any results fall outside the tolerances shown in Table 3, the laboratory should contact the TMC for help in resolving the problem.
 One potential method for resolving the problem is to obtain an analysis at the fuel supplier's laboratory of the as received fuel sample.

-TABLE 3 Fuel Analysis
+TABLE 3 VH Fuel Analysis

 Note 1—Appearance, water, lead, and oxidation stability are analyzed on an absolute basis.